-6) Secondly, we discuss the case when the factor $u_1 u_2 u_3$ of (D) equals~$0$.
-Let e.g.\ $u_1 = 0$.
-In this case we have the motions of the intermediate, fifth and sixth kinds.
-We have to show for $u_2u_3 \neq 0$ that if the motion of intermediate kind does not exist -- that is $\varphi = \pi$, i.e., $s = 0$ -- then we do not have any solution.
-(Recall that the motion of intermediate kind exists only for $\varphi \neq \pi$, the motion of fifth kind -- for $u_1 = 0$ -- exists only for $u_2 u_3 = 0$, and the motion of sixth kind exists only for $\varphi = \frac12\pi$.)
-However, in 5) it has been shown that $s = 0$, $u_1 = 0$ imply $u_2 u_3 = 0$.
+{\bf{(6)}} Second we discuss the case when the factor $u_1 u_2 u_3$ of (C) equals~$0$.
+Let, e.g.,\ $u_1 = 0$.
+In this case we have the motions of the first, intermediate, fifth and sixth kinds.
+We have to show for $u_2u_3 \neq 0$, that if the motion of the intermediate kind does not exist --- that is $\varphi = \pi$, i.e., $s = 0$ --- then we do not have any solution.
+(Recall the following.
+The motion of the intermediate kind exists only for $\varphi \neq \pi$.
+The motion of the fifth kind --- for $u_1 = 0$ --- exists only for $u_2 u_3 = 0$.
+The motion of the sixth kind exists only for $\varphi = \pm \pi /2$.)
+However, in {\bf{(5)}} it has been shown that $s = 0$ and $u_1 = 0$ imply $u_2 u_3 = 0$.

-There remains the question of unicity of the translation part $\bold b$ of the motion.
-However, in 3) it has been shown that our equations can have a non-unique solution for $\bold b$ only for $s = 0$ and $s = \pm 1$.
-The case $s = 0$ has been dealt with in 5) (the question of unicity has been completely settled there), and we will deal with $s = \pm 1$ in~7).
+There remains the question of the unicity of the translation part $\bold b$ of the motion.
+However, in {\bf{(3)}} it has been shown that our equations (for matrix (B)) can have a non-unique solution for $\bold b$ only for $s = 0$ and $s = \pm 1$.
+The case $s = 0$ has been dealt with in {\bf{(5)}}, and the question of unicity has been completely settled there.
+We will deal with $s = \pm 1$ in~{\bf{(7)}}.